aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/advanced-export-techniques/exporting-dwg-to-dxf/_index.md

 Before diving into the tutorial, ensure you have the following prerequisites in place:

-1. Aspose.CAD Library: Download and install the Aspose.CAD library from [this link](https://releases.aspose.com/cad/net/).
+1. Aspose.CAD Library: Download and install the Aspose.CAD library from [Aspose.CAD .NET download page](https://releases.aspose.com/cad/net/).

 2. Development Environment: Set up a C# development environment, such as Visual Studio.